coreos/docs/os/kernel-modules.md

     -t overlay overlay /lib/modules
 ```

-The following systemd unit can be written to `/etc/systemd/system/local-fs.target.wants/lib-modules.mount` so this overlay is mounted automatically on boot.
+The following systemd unit can be written to `/etc/systemd/system/lib-modules.mount`.

 ```ini
 [Unit]